 - Wraps are the most basic type, as it’s simply a long, wide piece of fabric that you wrap around your body.
-They are simply, cheap and a great choice for a newborns because they provide a safe and warm environment for you and your baby to bond.
+They are simply, cheap and a great choice for newborns because they provide a safe and warm environment for you and your baby to bond.

 - Slings consist of a long piece of fabric with two rings at one end.
-As they only go over one shoulder, slings are a good choice in hot weather, but of you suffer from back or shoulder pain then it’s best to avoid slings.
+As they only go over one shoulder, slings are a good choice in hot weather, but if you suffer from back or shoulder pain then it’s best to avoid slings.

 - Soft structured carriers (SSC) have padded shoulder straps and a thick, padded waistband that you fasten around your waist.
 They are easy to use and comfortable to wear, and are suitable for newborns, as long as they include a head and neck support.